dime-coin/electrumx-docs/environment.rst

   written out frequently.
 The bulk is used to cache UTXOs.

   Larger caches probably increase performance a little as there is significant searching of the UTXO cache during indexing.
-However, I don't see much benefit in my tests pushing this too high, and in fact performance begins to fall, probably because LevelDB already caches, and also because of Python GC.
+However, there seem to be much benefit in tests pushing this too high, and in fact performance begins to fall, probably because LevelDB already caches, and also because of Python GC.

-  I do not recommend raising this above 2000.
+  It is not recommend raising this above 2000.

 .. _lib/coins.py: https://github.com/spesmilo/electrumx/blob/master/electrumx/lib/coins.py
 .. _uvloop: https://pypi.python.org/pypi/uvloop